ERRCD Forum

 Copyright and Licensing

-ERRCDF is an open-access publisher that provides immediate access to its published contents.
+ERRCD Forum is an open-access journal that provides immediate access to its published contents.
 Authors retain unrestricted copyright and publishing rights for all articles published from August 2023 onwards.
 The authors also grant the publisher permission to publish the articles and be recognised as the original and the first publisher.
 Articles published are licensed under a Creative Commons Attribution 4.0 International license (CC BY 4.0) which permits commercial re-use (download, copy, redistribute, translate, remix, adapt, and build upon materials published, etc.) of open access articles, as long as the original author and source are properly attributed.
 The authors grant the publisher permission to apply a DOI to their articles and to archive them in databases and indexes such as DOAJ, SABINET, J-Gate, Scopus, EBSCO, ERIC, among others.
 Authors also grant other third-party users the right to use the article freely as long as its original authors and citation details are acknowledged without prior permission from the publisher or the author.

 Note: All articles published prior to August 2023 are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives.